Services Terms and Conditions

 Safariis provides escrow services to Users to deliver, hold, and/or receive payment for a Project, and to pay fees to Safariis (“Escrow Services”).
-Safariis is a Maryland corporation, and to date, no licensing requirement exists in the state of Maryland that covers Escrow services.
-When this changes, this Terms and Conditions will be updated accordingly.
+Safariis is owned by a Maryland corporation, and to date, no licensing requirement exists in the state of Maryland that regulates Escrow services.
+When this changes, these Terms and Conditions will be updated accordingly.
 The Escrow Services are intended for business use, and you agree to use the Escrow Services only for business purposes and not for consumer, personal, family, or household purposes.

 5.1.1 PAYMENT AGREEMENTS AND ESCROW INSTRUCTIONS